Postural orthostatic tachycardia syndrome: Causes

-POTS is more common in females than males.
-It has also been shown to be linked in patients with acute stressors such as pregnancy, recent surgery, or recent trauma.
-POTS also has been linked to patients with a history of autoimmune diseases, Long Covid, irritable bowel syndrome, anemia, hyperthyroidism, fibromyalgia, diabetes, amyloidosis, sarcoidosis, systemic lupus erythematosus, and cancer.
+POTS is more common in females than males with up to 94% of patients being female.
+POTS also has been linked to patients with a history of autoimmune diseases, long Covid, irritable bowel syndrome, anemia, hyperthyroidism, fibromyalgia, diabetes, amyloidosis, sarcoidosis, systemic lupus erythematosus, and cancer.
 Genetics likely plays a role, with one study finding that one in eight POTS patients reported a history of orthostatic intolerance in their family.